Refined GitHub Projects

 4

-Click the extension icon, paste your token, and click Validate and save.
-All features unlock automatically — one token for everything.
+Click the icon, paste your token, hit Validate and save.
+All features unlock automatically.

 Generate token →